Research Assistant Professor/Postdoctoral Fellow, Sau Po Centre on Ageing

-Applications are invited for appointment as Research Assistant Professor (RAP)/Post-doctoral Fellow (PDF) in the Sau Po Centre on Ageing within the Faculty of Social Sciences (Ref.: 495659) (to commence as soon as possible and no later than August 1, 2019 on a two-year temporary basis for PDF; or on a two-year fixed-term basis for RAP, with the possibility of renewal)
+Applications are invited for appointment as Research Assistant Professor (RAP)/Post-doctoral Fellow (PDF) in the Sau Po Centre on Ageing within the Faculty of Social Sciences (Ref.: 498399) (to commence as soon as possible and no later than October 2, 2019, on a two-year temporary basis for PDF; or on a two-year fixed-term for RAP, with the possibility of renewal)

-The PDF is expected to devote full-time to research.
-While the focus of the RAP should be on research; some teaching duties in postgraduate or undergraduate programmes may be assigned.
+A PDF is expected to devote full-time to research.
+While the focus of a RAP should be on research, some teaching duties in postgraduate or undergraduate programmes may be assigned.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.
 The RAP appointment on fixed-term will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.